-The Metropolitan Transportation Authority is seeking proposals from qualified parties for a long-term lease on a property located in Bronx, New York, on Metro-North Railroad’s (“Metro-North”) Hudson Line.
-For more information about the property and the Request for Proposal, please click the link below:
+The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in leasing retail spaces within Grand Central Terminal.
+For more information about the offering and the Request for Proposals (RFP), please click on the link below:

 For inquiries about leasing opportunities at Grand Central Terminal please contact

 MTA Senior Executive Secretary

 For Grand Central Terminal Leasing:

 For other information about Grand Central Terminal please contact: